Sam Pittman: Head coach

-His first season as head coach proved a successful one, with the Razorbacks finishing 3-7 in an all-SEC schedule and snapping a 20-game SEC losing streak with a win over Mississippi State.
-Arkansas received an invite to the Texas Bowl to play TCU, however the game was eventually cancelled due to COVID-19 issues in the Horned Frogs’ program.
+His first season as head coach proved a successful one, with the Razorbacks finishing 3–7 in an all-SEC schedule and snapping a 20-game SEC losing streak with a win over Mississippi State.
+Arkansas received an invite to the Texas Bowl to play TCU, however the game was eventually cancelled due to COVID-19 issues in the Horned Frogs' program.

-In his second season as head coach for Arkansas in 2021, Pittman led the Razorbacks to an 9-4 record, finishing 4-4 in SEC play; good enough to tie for third place in the West Division.
+In his second season as head coach for Arkansas in 2021, Pittman led the Razorbacks to an 9–4 record, finishing 4–4 in SEC play; good enough to tie for third place in the West Division.
 It was only the second time in 10 years that Arkansas had won as many as eight games in a season.
 The season included a victory over the Texas Longhorns, breaking a nine game losing streak to the Texas A&M Aggies, and breaking five game losing streaks to the LSU Tigers and Missouri Tigers.
 2021 marked the first time in school history that Arkansas won all three trophy rivalry games in the same season, winning the Southwest Classic trophy, the Golden Boot Trophy, and the Battle Line Rivalry Trophy over A&M, LSU, and Missouri, respectively.
-After a five year bowl drought, the Razorbacks were selected to play in the 2022 Outback Bowl against the Penn State Nittany Lions, which they won 24-10, giving Arkansas their first bowl victory since 2015, and their first New Year's Day bowl victory since 2000.
+After a five year bowl drought, the Razorbacks were selected to play in the 2022 Outback Bowl against the Penn State Nittany Lions, which they won 24–10, giving Arkansas their first bowl victory since 2015, and their first New Year's Day bowl victory since 2000.
 It was also Arkansas' first bowl victory over a Big Ten team.
-QB K.J.
-Jefferson was named the bowl game MVP.
+QB KJ Jefferson was named the bowl game MVP.
 Pittman was named the AFCA Region 2 Coach of the Year.